GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-28-creating-opal-tools.md

 ### Tool Endpoint

-The API endpoint for a tool must be relative to the discovery endpoint, i.e. it must exist beneath the discover endpoint.
+The API endpoint for a tool must be relative to the discovery endpoint, i.e. it must exist beneath the discovery endpoint.
 If we assume that the discovery endpoint responds on `https://www.example.com/path-one/discovery`, and a tool has an endpoint of `/tools/tool-one` then Opal will send the request to `https://www.example.com/path-one/tools/tool-one`.
-It should be noted that if you register the discover endpoint with a trailing slash like `https://www.example.com/path-one/discovery/`, then Opal will send the request to `https://www.example.com/path-one/discovery/tools/tool-one` instead.
+It should be noted that if you register the  with a trailing slash like `https://www.example.com/path-one/discovery/`, then Opal will send the request to `https://www.example.com/path-one/discovery/tools/tool-one` instead.
 Because of this, you may want to check on any redirect rules within your solution that force trailing slashes etc.

-- **parameters**: This will be a json object that has properties matching the defined tool parameters.
+- **parameters**: This will be a JSON object that has properties matching the defined tool parameters.
-  - **parameterOne**: This is just an example parameter, your own parameters defined in the discover endpoint will appear here.
+  - **parameterOne**: This is just an example parameter, your own parameters defined in the discovery endpoint will appear here.
 - **auth**: This is an optional object and will only be provided if the tool has been specified as requiring a specific authentication.
   - **provider**: This will be the name of the authentication provider.
   - **credentials**: These are the specific authentication details.

 Additional data items are also included as **environment** and **chat_metadata**, but these are not essential for the operation of your tool, but could be useful in tracing operations.
-In the following example, a tool has been declared as having Opti Id as an authentication requirement.
+In the following example, a tool has been declared as having OptiId as an authentication requirement.

 **POST: /tools/tool-name**
 ```json